“20 Things Black Girls Should Never Have to Hear or Experience,” by Stephanie Younger

-Last year, a robotics coach accused me of “acting out” and being “ungracious” because I asked why my white female counterpart has been given credit for my work.
+Last year, I was accused of “acting out” and being “ungracious” when I asked why my white female counterpart has been given credit for my work.
 Also a blatant form of tone-policing, this perpetuates the “angry Black girl” stereotype.

-17. “You have a good grade of hair/I want light-skinned or biracial children.”
+- “You have a good grade of hair/I want light-skinned and/or mixed children.”

 Regardless of one’s intention, fetishizing mixed-race children enforces racism more than it fights it.
-The gross fetishism of mixed-race children, especially young girls, causes the Black community to internalize that to lighter skin, lighter eyes, and looser curls, less proximity to Blackness and more proximity to whiteness as the ideal beauty standard.
+The gross fetishism of mixed-race children, especially young girls, causes people to internalize that to lighter skin, lighter eyes, and looser curls, less proximity to Blackness and more proximity to whiteness as an ideal beauty standard.
 Alice Walker coined the term “colorism.”
 Like racism, it does not go both ways.
 Unlike racism, colorism is defined by Alice Walker as “prejudicial or preferential treatment of same-race people based solely on the color of their skin.”
-It’s important that light-skinned Black people, like myself, stand with dark-skinned Black and Brown people affected by colorism.
-We can start by avoiding problematic phrases like “good grade of hair,” and “I want mixed kids.”
+It’s important that light-skinned Black people, like myself, stand with dark-skinned Black people affected by colorism, and we can start by avoiding problematic phrases like “good grade of hair,” and “I want mixed kids.”

-When a robotics team refused to let me be one of their programmers because I was Black, I was told this by a feminist who worked with me and stood by as I faced racism.
+When I was discriminated against (of many time), I was told this a self-proclaimed feminist who worked with me, and watched me experience it.
 The reason why this isn’t a genuine apology is because a real apology fully acknowledges what one did wrong, and a significant change in behavior.

-I recently connected with several of my classmates from elementary school on social media, only to find that several of them unfollowed me.
-If you think I’m being too sensitive about this, put yourself in my shoes, and imagine losing your childhood friends because your work uplifts marginalized groups of people.
+I recently connected with several of my former classmates from elementary school on social media, only to find that several of them unfollowed me.
+If you think I’m being too sensitive about this, put yourself in my shoes, and imagine losing who you thought were your childhood friends.

 Stephanie Younger is a 15-year-old writer based in Central Virginia.